ATB-UQ/umbrella_integration/README.md

      -im integration_method
         Numerical method used to the integrate derivatives.
 Simpon's method has a lower error for smooth data, while the trapezoidal method is more robust on noisy data.
+     -iem integration_error_method
+        Method used to estimate numerical integration error.
+Kaestner for method described in Johannes Kaestner and Walter Thiel 2006 (DOI: 10.1063/1.2206775), trapz_analysis for integration_errors method available from: <github address here>
      -o output_pmf_file
         Name of output file that contains the final PMF.
         Format, col 1 = reaction coordinate, col 2 = energy, col 3 = uncertainty